SNH48

-SNH48 is a Chinese idol girl group based in Shanghai.
-Following AKB48's creator Yasushi Akimoto's concept of "idols you can meet", the group features dozens of female members around the age of 20, who perform regularly in the group's own theater and interact with fans predominantly via the official Pocket48/口袋48 App online and offline via theater and handshake events.
-There are over 200 female members across SNH48 and all its sister groups including BEJ48, GNZ48, SHY48, CKG48 and IDOLS Ft.
-The group is owned by Chinese companies NineStyle and Star48.
+SNH48 is a Chinese idol girl group based in Shanghai, China.
+Following AKB48's creator Yasushi Akimoto's concept of "idols you can meet", the group features over 200 female members around the age of 20 (13 to 30) across SNH48 and all its sister groups including GNZ48, BEJ48, CKG48, CGT48 and IDOLS Ft, who perform regularly in the group's own theater and interact with fans predominantly via the official Pocket48/口袋48 App online and offline via theater and handshake events.
+The group is owned by Chinese companies NineStyle and Star48, commonly known as SIBA (SB).
 Established in 2012, it parted ways with AKB48's groups in June 2016.

 History

 2012–2013: Creation and debut

 On April 21, 2012, AKS Co., Ltd. and Chinese company Ninestyle jointly announced the establishment of SNH48.
 A theater was built in Shanghai beginning in October.